Campione d'Italia: Economy and administration

 Campione has had a considerable amount of economic and administrative integration with Switzerland, but against the wishes of its residents, it formally became part of the EU customs territory on 1 January 2020.
 VAT will apply, but the tax rate will remain that of Switzerland (much lower than that of Italy).
 A border crossing will be established.

 Prior to that time, it was de facto in the customs territory of Switzerland, meaning most of the public services were carried out by Swiss providers, such as refuse collection, telecommunications, and vehicle registration.
 The enclave enjoyed considerable tax breaks and was exempt from VAT.
 Campione d'Italia was one of four Italian cities issued a casino licence and took advantage of this by operating the Casinò di Campione, as gambling laws are less strict than in either Italy or Switzerland; also a legacy of the pre-World War II era.
 Although (as part of Italy) the euro is formally the only legal tender, in practice the main operating currency in the commune has been the Swiss franc, but euros are widely accepted.
 Salaries are paid in Swiss francs.

 Pursuant to bilateral agreements, Italians residing in Campione also benefit from many services and facilities located in Swiss territory, such as hospital care, that would otherwise be available only to Swiss residents.
 People working in Campione but living in Switzerland have access to Swiss unemployment and other state help, which does not apply to those living within Campione village limits, which is legally Italy.

 Firefighters and ambulances are provided by the Swiss authorities.
 However, security is provided by the Carabinieri (Italian military police) and the village also has a Polizia Locale group.

 Previously, mail could be sent to Campione using either a Swiss postal code (CH-6911) or an Italian one (IT-22061) via Switzerland or Italy, but the Swiss postal code has ceased to be valid, with mail instead being charged at the same international rate as that between Switzerland and Italy.
-Consequently, all mail is now processed and delivered by Poste Italiane, not Swiss Post.
+Consequently, all mail is now processed and delivered by Poste Italiane, not La Posta Svizzera.
 The telephone system remains Swiss, meaning that calls from Italy and all other countries outside Switzerland require the international dialling code for Switzerland, +41, with the exception of the town hall, which can be reached using the code for Italy, +39.

 Similarly, motor vehicles, which used Ticino registration plates, were no longer allowed to do so, or to be insured in Switzerland.
 Instead, they were required to be registered in Como.
 However, electricity has always been supplied from Italy.